 Every family faces bedtime challenges.
 Whether it's resistance, night waking, or early rising, understanding why these happen and how to respond calmly makes all the difference.

-This guide examines Separation Anxiety within the broader context of Medical Conditions, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.
+This guide examines Bedtime Tips within the broader context of Modern Parenting, providing evidence-based information for parents seeking to establish healthy bedtime routines for their children.

 Children need structure to grow healthy, both physically and mentally.
 One of the most important habits parents can teach is going to bed at the same time every day.
 A consistent bedtime routine helps children develop discipline, improve behavior, and understand how to restore their energy after a long day.